Visvalingam–Whyatt algorithm

-The Visvalingam–Whyatt algorithm, also known as the Visvalingam's algorithm, is an algorithm that decimates a curve composed of line segments to a similar curve with fewer points.
+The Visvalingam–Whyatt algorithm, or simply the Visvalingam algorithm, is an algorithm that decimates a curve composed of line segments to a similar curve with fewer points, primarily for usage in cartographic generalisation.

 Idea

-Given a polygonal chain (often called a Polyline), the algorithm attempts to find a similar chain composed of fewer points.
+Given a polygonal chain (often called a polyline), the algorithm attempts to find a similar chain composed of fewer points.

 Points are assigned an importance based on local conditions, and points are removed from the least important to most important.

 In Visvalingam's algorithm, the importance is related to the triangular area added by each point.